Omar-26/IEEE_Embedded_Systems_Workshop/README.md

 ## What's included in this repository?

->This repository will contain my Work from the Embedded Systems Workshops on _**Microcontroller Architecture and Interfacing with ARM Cortex**_. that was created by the IEEE.
+>This repository will contain my Coursework from the Embedded Systems Workshops on _**Microcontroller Architecture and Interfacing with ARM Cortex**_. that was created by the IEEE.
 In these workshops, I explored the fundamental concepts of microcontroller architecture and learned how to interface with ARM Cortex-based microcontrollers.
 The workshops covered various topics to provide me with a comprehensive understanding of embedded systems.

 ## Workshop Overview